 Free access to the Language Access Fund for telephonic, on-site, or video remote interpretation as well as document translation in pro bono cases taken through approved legal aid and pro bono service programs.

-Emeritus Attorney Pro Bono Participation Program enables you to continue doing pro bono work after you retire even if your license is no longer active and even if you are licensed in a state besides Texas.
-Participants are not required to pay dues or take CLE. more »
+New Opportunities Volunteer Attorney (NOVA) Pro Bono Program enables you to continue doing pro bono work even if your license is no longer active and even if you are licensed in a state besides Texas.
+More information coming soon!